National Aluminium Company

-National Aluminium Company Limited (abbreviated as NALCO; incorporated in 1981) is a government company having integrated and diversified operations in mining, metal and power under the ownership of the Ministry of Mines, Government of India.
-Presently, the Government of India holds a 51.5% equity in NALCO.
+National Aluminium Company Limited (abbreviated as NALCO; incorporated in 1981) is an Indian public sector company having integrated and diversified operations in mining, metal and power.
+Presently, the Government of India holds a 51.28% equity stake in NALCO, while the Ministry of Mines has administrative control over the company.

 It is one of the largest integrated bauxite–alumina–aluminium–power complex in the country, encompassing bauxite mining, alumina refining, aluminium smelting and casting, power generation, rail and port operations.

+The company pursues its R&D activities fervently and has already filed 36 patents out of which 17 patents have been granted and 5 have been commercialized until Dec 2018.

 The company is the lowest-cost producer of metallurgical grade alumina in the world and lowest-cost producer of bauxite in the world as per a Wood McKenzie report.
 With sustained quality products, the company's export earnings accounted for about 42% of the sales turnover in the year 2018–19 and the company is rated as third-highest net export earning CPSE as per a Public Enterprise Survey report.

-To face the challenges of an ever-evolving market and position the company in a sustainable growth path, a new corporate plan has been developed with well-defined three-year action plan, seven-year strategy and fifteen years vision of being a premier and integrated company in the aluminium value chain with strategic presence in mining both domestic and global, metals and energy sectors.
-The corporate plan has chalked out a roadmap for multifold growth in revenue and profit by 2032.

-As a responsive corporate, the company is harnessing renewable energy aligning to the ambitious programmes of the Indian government.
+The company is harnessing renewable energy aligning to the ambitious programmes of the Indian government.
 The company has already commissioned 198 MW wind power plants and further 50 MW wind power plants are in pipeline, making it the highest producer of renewable energy among PSUs.